 If ‘justifying the wicked’ means that the judge makes him righteous, surely that would be a good thing to do, and not ‘an abomination’ to the Lord.
 But that’s not the judge’s work.
 He does not make the accused either good or bad, but simply pronounce a sentence on him.

 ‘To justify’ is the very opposite of ‘to condemn’.
 When a judge condemns a criminal, he does not make him bad, but simply states what he really is.
-Similarly when a judge justifies a person, he does not make him innocent, but simply declares that he is so.
+Similarly, when a judge justifies a person, he does not make him innocent but simply declares that he is so.
 Justification, then, does not mean ‘to make righteous’ but ‘to declare righteous.’

 The implication is most serious.
 We can never be justified before God if he simply deals with us on the basis of justice alone.
 He would be unjust and untrue if God declared us righteous.
 With the psalmist, we must admit before him, ‘If you, O LORD, should mark iniquities, O Lord, who could stand?’
 (Psalm 130:3).

 None of us will be justified on account of our moral record.
-We must appeal to God’s mercy and grace, and yet we know that God cannot and will never be unjust in his dealing with us.
+We must appeal to God’s mercy and grace, and yet we know that God cannot and will never be unjust in his dealings with us.
 Is there a solution to this dilemma?
 Yes, justice and mercy embrace each other in the gospel of Jesus Christ.
 God acts both as a Judge and as a Redeemer, in perfect justice and amazing grace.